-In the article, we are going to discuss data types including string, numeric, date and time, spatial, and JSON supported by MySQL.
-Also, we’ll provide examples of their usage and see how to change a data type for the table column using dbForge Studio for MySQL.
+In this article, we are going to discuss the MySQL data types list, including string, numeric, date and time, spatial, and JSON supported by MySQL.
+We’ll also provide examples of their usage and show how to change a data type for a table column using dbForge Studio for MySQL.

 Selecting an appropriate data type can be very important.
-When creating a table, you need to specify a table name and a data type that not only defines what data can be stored in the table column but also what influence it may have on database performance.
+When creating a table, you need to specify a table name and a data type.
+This will help define what data can be stored in the table column and what influence it may have on database performance.
 A data type also indicates a data range to be stored in each column of the table.
-When specifying data types, you can set a field size.
+Also, when specifying data types, you can set a field size.

 In MySQL, there are various data types that are grouped in numeric (integer, float, boolean, etc.), date and time (DATETIME, DATE, etc.), string (CHAR, VARCHAR, etc.), spatial, and JSON.
 For example, if the column data type is numeric, it means that only numerical data can be stored in the column and you can define its maximum length in brackets.